 Unit Size Award Cap Reconstruction Award Cap Relocation

 Compact and Narrow Lot Versions (Two- Bedrooms) \$145,000.00 N/A

 Two-Bedrooms \$165,000.00 \$160,000.00

 Three-Bedrooms \$195,000.00 \$185,000.00

-Four-Bedrooms \$210,000.00 \$200,000.00
+Four-Bedrooms \$215,000.00 \$200,000.00

-Costs in excess of Program caps may be permissible and will be evaluated on a case-by case-basis.
+Costs above the Program caps may be permissible and will be evaluated on a case-bycase basis.
 The evaluation for items such as: reasonable elevation, environmental abatement, or unique site-specific costs, when necessary, which may also include utility connection costs.
 Exceptions to caps may also consider necessary household composition requirements, accessibility features, historic preservation, or current market conditions.